Instead, Ogden Newspapers buys Virginia newspaper chain

 Ogden Newspapers is out as a bidder for the Charleston Gazette-Mail, leaving Huntington’s Herald-Dispatch as the apparent new owner of West Virginia’s Pulitzer Prize-winning newspaper. . . .

-Ogden, which owns newspapers in several West Virginia cities, had been considered the stalking horse, having produced . . .
+Ogden, which owns newspapers in several West Virginia cities, had been considered the stalking horse, . . .

 The Washington Post's coverage and a petition